 When injected into a person, these antibodies function as they would have in the animal that produced them.
-They break down the venom into something more manageable that the body can handle.
+They break down the venom into something more manageable than the body can handle.

 Required Snake Milker Skills and Aptitudes

-The primary skill needed is that you can handle a venomous snake safely.
+The primary skill needed is that you can handle venomous snakes safely.
 If you are unable to do this, you can’t become a snake milker.
 Safe snake-handling requires:

-- Gentleness but with the application of appropriate force at crucial moments
+- Gentleness, but with the application of force at crucial moments

 - Knowledge of snake behavior and body language

-Knowledge of how to breed snakes may also be necessary.
+Knowledge of how to breed snakes may also be required.
 Most snake milker positions don’t just entail milking the snake.
-They may also require you to breed and keep the snakes correctly, too.
-Other regular skills are needed, like teamwork and record-keeping.
+They may also require you to breed and look after venomous snake species.

 How Dangerous is Snake Milking?

-The risks of snake milking are obvious as you only work with dangerous venomous snakes.
-Some of these snakes can kill with only one bite.
+You only work with dangerous venomous snakes, and some of these snakes can kill with only one bite.
 Some snakes even spit their venom from a distance, which can damage your skin or blind you.